rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 ```

 > [!NOTE]
 > You need to provide one password when the following prompt will be shown:
+> `First time user password setup`
 > Enter new UNIX password:
 > In that case, use the password `HelloSdn`

 You may consider the following reference:
 <img src="../../.supporting-files/lab06-onos/vid01.gif" >